FrozenSand/ioq3-for-UrbanTerror-4/README.md

 ### `fs_reorderPaks` cvar

-When set to 1 (the default), this will reorder the pk3s in the search path so that the pk3 containing the loaded map comes first, then the core game paks and finally everything else.
+When set to 1 (the default), this will reorder the pk3s in the search path so that the pk3 containing the loaded map comes first, then the high priority paks (starting with z) and finally everything else.

 This way: